Enjoy Your Salad Bar Every Day!

 Food Services News

-To view our latest menus click here for Elementary Menu Spring 2014 and here for Secondary Lunch Menu Spring 2014
+To view our latest menus click here for Elementary menus Fall 2014 and click here for Secondary lunch menu for Fall 2014.

 We are the second largest school district in California.